This year is already shaping up to be a momentous one for higher education.

 The Trump administration's "unlawful presence" policy

-What's at stake: More than 60 colleges have thrown their support behind a lawsuit against a Trump administration policy that makes it easier to impose reentry bans international students.
+What's at stake: More than 60 colleges have thrown their support behind a lawsuit against a Trump administration policy that makes it easier to impose reentry bans against international students.

 The case: In August, the Department of Homeland Security and the U.S. Citizenship and Immigration Services issued a new policy that changed how "unlawful presence" is calculated.
 Nonimmigrant visa holders now start accruing "unlawful presence" from the moment they incur status violations, which can range from failing to update an address to falling below minimum course loads.